Roman Space Telescope, discovering planets and exploring dark energy

 Who is the Roman Space Telescope named after?

-Though originally referred to as the Wide Field Infrared Space Telescope (WFIRST), NASA renamed the mission in 2020 after Nancy Grace Roman, NASA's first chief astronomer.
-Roman, who died in 2018, set up a committee of astronomers and engineers in the 1960s to envision how in-space telescopes could revolutionize scientific research.
-Those efforts eventually led to the Hubble Space Telescope.
+Though originally referred to as the Wide Field Infrared Space Telescope (WFIRST), NASA renamed the mission in 2020 after Nancy Grace Roman, NASA's first chief of astronomy.
+Roman, who died in 2018, helped develop some of NASA's first space telescopes, including the Hubble Space Telescope.

 Support missions like the Roman Space Telescope